Harry-Chen/thu-learn-lib/README.md

 Using a web context is recommended, so you do not need to deal with the two-factor authentication manually.
 Currently, you can get the `fingerPrint` by running `fingerprintUtil.getFingers()` in the ID page, or by intercepting the request to `https://id.tsinghua.edu.cn/do/off/ui/auth/login/check` and extracting it from the request body.
 Note that the `fingerPrint` is valid and can be used for future login only after the authentication process fully completes.

-> Caveat:
->
-> Currently, thu-learn-lib does not handle the case where the two-factor authentication session is already saved and the authentication goes straight to `https://id.tsinghua.edu.cn/do/off/ui/auth/login/checkSingle`.
-This means that you must clear the cookies of `https://id.tsinghua.edu.cn` properly before each login to make sure the login form is present on login.
-The library has tried to clear the cookies for you, but if you are using alternative cookie management libraries, you may need to clear these cookies manually.
+Currently, thu-learn-lib does not handle the case where the two-factor authentication session is already saved and the authentication goes straight to `https://id.tsinghua.edu.cn/do/off/ui/auth/login/checkSingle`.

 ```typescript
 import { Learn2018Helper } from 'thu-learn-lib';